alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 The CKAN harvester needs the URL of the CKAN home page, from where the harvester can find API functions.

-Data.gov.uk accepts most common CKAN fields, but has some customisations.
+The data.gov.uk directory accepts most common CKAN fields, but has some customisations.
 For more information, refer to:

 * the [guidance on accepted CKAN fields](ckan)
 * official [CKAN documentation](https://docs.ckan.org/en/2.7/)